 The following is Isotec’s comprehensive regimen for designing & engineering interlocking door systems.
 Isotec’s expertise for engineering site specific mantrap doors, hardware and component configurations is unsurpassed.

 Define the Objective: Some interlocking door systems are for security in applications such as detention centers, casinos or government sites.
 These mantraps doors typically incorporate credentialed access and require that both the doors be normally locked.
 Bio-medical and pharmaceutical sites, on the other hand, may use a security access control system to provide a higher degree of security and to isolate security threats.

 Monitoring Door Status: Isotec uses PLCs to monitor and control interlocking doors.
-The PLC operates in accordance to pre-determined algorithms to meet the scenario of operation required by the end user.
+The PLC operates in accordance with pre-determined algorithms to meet the scenario of operation required by the end user.

 Available hardware: Isotec primarily uses magnetic locks (AKA maglock) to secure swing doors.
 The maglocks have a minimum 1200lbs “pull force” rating.
 Higher levels of pull force are also available.
 Isotec may also use a combination of “door strikes”, fail-safe maglocks and fail-secure strikes.
 These combinations are determined by the security requisites and life safety codes.

 Credentialed Access: Credentialed access incorporates biometric, PIN or card driven devices for access through a door interlock system.
 Double “positive ID verification” is often used.
 The credential(s) are used as a request-for-access.
 Valid credentials will activate the interlock door relays for a preset time.
 If the related doors are secure, the PLC will unlock the door following the state of the request-for-access input.
 Multiple requests-for-access are held pending until the door can be unlocked or the access request times out.